Welcome everybody to the Year 6 section of the website.

 Religious Education

-This term in RE, we will be exploring the questions, ‘What matters most, charity and generosity or art and architecture?" and "What difference does it make to believe in Grace, Ummah and Ahimsa?"
-The children will come to understand what each of these means within their relative religions and reflecting on their own personal views of this.
+This term in RE, we will be exploring the questions, "What does religion say about racism?" and "What does religion say when things get hard?" where the children will have an opportunity to reflect on whether it is necessary to b religious to lead a good life, and what other moral codes exist for those without a religious faith.
+The children will come to understand what each of these means within their own relative religions and reflecting on their own personal views of this.

 P.S.H.E